Thieves target homes in Doncaster for keys to cars parked outside

 South Yorkshire Police said that overnight on Monday into Tuesday three cars were stolen after burglaries in Armthorpe.

-There was an attempted to get into a fourth house but the crooks involved failed to gain entry.
+There was an attempted to get into a fourth house but the crooks involved failed to gain entry that night.

-POLICE: Range Rover worth £80,000 still missing after daring raid in South Yorkshire
+CRIME: Reward of £5,000 still available in police hunt for man wanted over Sheffield murder

 Two vehicles have since been recovered but one is still missing.